stefanlupu/Cellular-Automata/Game_of_Life/README.md

 - `c` clear the screen
 - `esc` quit the application

-In addition you can click on screen to change the state of a cell manually However, this can only be done when the game is paused!
+In addition you can click on screen to change the state of a cell manually.
+However, this can only be done when the game is paused!

 ### TO RUN:
 1. change into the directory that contains the folder: Game_of_Life